ay-garg/TLS-Certificates-with-Subject-Alternative-Name/README.md

-## TLS-Certificates-with-Subject-Alternative-Name
-## Generate TLS certificates with openssl command containing the Subject Alternative Name and signed by existing CA authority
+# Generate TLS certificates with openssl command containing the Subject Alternative Name and signed by existing CA authority

 ## The CA certificate and key file must be present.
 ```